FoxSamu/NaturesDebris/README.md

 The Modernity dimension is a dark and mysterious world where the ancient forces of nature fused into a modern network of natural intelligence...
-In this world live the remnants of ancient civilization that suffered from an angry curse that diffused all over the network, which now has the control of the complete world...
+In this world live the remnants of ancient civilization that suffered from an angry curse that diffused all over the network, which now has the control over the complete world...

 Features will include (some are not yet implemented):
 - A complete new survival experience